 PHOTOS: Cassandra Nelson/Mercy Corps

-Typical diet: flat bread, chicken, rice, bulgur wheat, yogurt, raisins, aubergine, cheese, chickpeas
+Typical diet: flat bread, chicken, rice, bulgur wheat, yoghurt, raisins, aubergine, cheese, chickpeas

 To help Syrian refugees who have few ways to earn an income, Mercy Corps provides cash assistance so they can choose what food and supplies they need most.
 We're also working to ensure refugees have enough clean water to drink, cook and stay healthy.